bortkyle18/portfolio-generator/README.md

 ## Usage

-After installing the required npm packages using ``npm install``, use the command line to navigate to the root of the application and run ``node run``.
+After installing the required npm packages using ``npm install``, use the command line to navigate to the root of the application and run ``node app``.
 Follow prompts to enter project information.
 The generated portfolio page will be created in the ./dist folder.

 ## Tools Used